-Figure 7-8.
-Network Event frame forwarding.
+Figure 7-9.
+Network event frame forwarding model in 802.1D bridging environment.

 7.3.3 Global clock protocol

 The global clock protocol is layered above the network event protocol, and uses a specific form of network event primitives to implement a grandmaster clock distribution system within a bridged local area network.
 In typical use, the grandmaster distributes global time by means of broadcast network events offered to the network event service.
 The protocol also supports group-multicast or unicast addressing for those applications requiring only a subset of the connected stations to participate in the service.